Close Navigation

 PQS accreditation

-Due to recent feedback from our clients, we would like to share the information we have on PQS accreditation costs and where it stands in the current market.
+Following recent client feedback, we would like to share information on PQS accreditation costs and where it stands in the current market.

 We will explain all of the costs of achieving PQS accreditation and compare it to CHAS, one of the more popular alternatives.